mjt-books/python-book/chapters/chapter-10.md

 - **Intra-node vs inter-node**: Within a single node, GPUs might talk over PCIe or NVLink; between nodes, they talk via the NIC.
 Intra-node bandwidth is usually much higher and latency much lower than inter-node.
 Good distributed libraries try to use the fastest path available (e.g., NCCL using NVLink inside a node and InfiniBand across nodes).

 - **Bandwidth and latency**: Bandwidth is “how many bytes per second” you can move; latency is “how long until the first byte arrives.”
 Large all-reduce operations are mostly limited by bandwidth; frequent small control messages are more sensitive to latency.
 Architectures like parameter servers or gradient compression play with this trade-off.

+  As a rough mental model, imagine each worker needs to all-reduce a 400 MB gradient tensor every step.
+On a fast intra-node link (say, NVLink-class), that might effectively behave like copying a few hundred MB inside one box and contribute on the order of a few milliseconds per step.
+On a slower 1 Gbps inter-node link, that same 400 MB has to cross the network and can easily add **seconds** of communication time if it can’t be overlapped with compute, while a 100 Gbps link shrinks that contribution back down toward tens of milliseconds.
+Even if you don’t know the exact numbers for your cluster, this illustrates why the same code can scale nicely on one network and stall on another.

 - **Oversubscription and noisy neighbors**: On shared clusters, you rarely own the entire network.
 Other jobs may be sending traffic across the same links, reducing your effective bandwidth and increasing jitter.
 This is why the same training job can scale nicely one day and poorly the next, even on identical node types.